-The warning process is not complete after the alarm has been sounded.
-Confirmation--the attempt to determine the meaning of an alert signal--must follow the alert.
-This stage of warning includes such phases as reception, interpretation or evaluation, reinforcement action and feedback.
-The outcome of this stage will largely determine the countermeasures those in danger will take--or fail to take.
-Only in those circumstances where the alert signal and the appropriate responses have become automatic can the sounding of an alert be defined in any way as the terminating step in the process of warning a population of danger.
-Williams (1964:100) suggests: "When people get a message saying 'This is it!' they seem to need a second message which says, 'Yes, this really is it!"
+The third stage is confirmation.
+The warning process is not complete when the alarm has been sounded.
+Confirmation -- the attempt to determine the meaning of an alert signal -- must follow the alert.
+The outcome of this third stage will largely determine the countermeasures those in danger will take -- or fail to take.
+Cnly in those circumstances where the alert signal and the appropriate responses have become automatic can the sounding of an alert be defined in any way as the terminating step in the process of warning a population of danger.
+Williams suggests: "When people get a message saying 'This is it!' they seem to need a second message which says, 'yes, this really is it!'"9

 How a person confirms a message is dependent on a number of factors.
 One of these factors is the message itself.
-As just mentioned, the immediacy, clarity, consistency, and authoritativeness of the forecast and alert influence the confirmation and response of the recipients.
-The desired response or responses should be an accurate understanding that danger exists and behavior that will prevent, avoid or minimize the danger.
+As just mentioned, the immediacy, clarity, specificity, consistency, and authoritativeness of the forecast and alert influence the confirmation and response of the recipients.

-The social situation in which one hears the message is a significant variable in confirmation.
-Is one alone, with his family, or at the office?
-Visual observations (or lack of them) may be seen to play an important role in confirmation.
+The social setting in which one hears the message is a significant variable in confirmation.
+Is he alone, with his family, or at the office?
+Visual observations (or the lack of them) may be seen to play an important role in confirmation.
 Is the river rising?
 Does it look threatening?
 Are others, particularly officials, taking action that would tend to confirm the seriousness of the threat?
-The social and cultural setting of the recipient is also important, including such dimensions as social class, ethnicity and religion.
+The social and cultural setting of the recipient is also important.
 Is this an area where there has been repeated experience with this type of disaster?
 Is this a cultural setting in which the head of the household is the only one who is expected to make a decision on whether to evacuate?
-Is there a shelter nearby?
-The historical setting, because disasters occur in time, may also have a bearing, considering such variables as time of day and day of week.
-All of these variables may play a role in the confirmation and response to an alert.
+All of these variables may play a role in the confirmation of an alert.

-In Williams' (1964:82-83) scheme, the confirmation stage includes the last three of seven steps: interpretation of the warning message by the recipients and action by the recipients; feedback of information about the interpretation and actions of the recipients to the issuers of warning messages; new warnings corrected in terms of responses to the first warning messages.
-Response is considered only an indicator of the effectiveness of forecast, alert and confirmation.
+The confirmation stage includes the last three steps of the seven steps included in Williams' scheme: interpretation of the warning message by the recipients and action by the recipients; feedback of information about the interpretation and actions of the recipients to the issuers of warning messages: new warnings, of possible and desirable, corrected in terms of responses to the first warning messages.10 Response is considered as an indicator of the effectiveness of forecast, alert and confirmation.